Top 10 Tips for pacing your book

 Tip 6: Filter Word

 Filter words are verbs that filter the readers experience through the main characters.
 See, hear, realize, think, decide, and know are some filter words most commonly used.
 I use them throughout my novel, however, it is used for a purpose.
-It is used to convey an important of the story.
+It is used to convey an important part of the story.
 Most of the time filter words distance the readers from the story.
 They also slow the pacing.

 Tip 7: Dialogue Speed